AvaloniaUI/avalonia-docs/docs/reference/controls/autocompletebox.md

 The auto-complete box presents a text box for user input and a drop-down that contains possible matches from an items source collection, for the text typed in.
 The drop-down shows when the user starts to type, and the match is updated for each character typed.
 The user can select from the drop-down.

-The way in which the text is matched to possible items in the items source is configurable.&#x20;
+The way in which the text is matched to possible items in the items source is configurable.

 ## Useful Properties